 At the time he appeared on our program, Charles had just released The Perils of Show Business: Proceed at Your Own Risk, an informative and entertaining DVD that offers hands-on, straight-shooting, real world advice about acting schools, the audition process, the world of agents, and many other things that one must know when considering a career in show business.
 That DVD is still available from Amazon, while proceeds from all of Grodin’s earnings from the sales of The Perils of Show Business will be donated to The Lend a Hand Foundation, a nonprofit organization that Charles started to help people in need who are not covered by any other organization.
 We’ll replay our conversation with Charles Grodin in our second hour.

-Also this week: Tuesday, June 1, 2021 marks the centennial birthday of Nelson Riddle, the Oscar-winning and Grammy Award-winning arranger and composer who was arguably the greatest of his era.
+Also this week: June 2022 marked the centennial birthday of Nelson Riddle, the Oscar-winning and Grammy Award-winning arranger and composer who was arguably the greatest of his era.
 Known for his many collaborations with Frank Sinatra, as well as such other music greats as Dean Martin, Nat King Cole, Ella Fitzgerald, Judy Garland, and Linda Ronstadt, Riddle was one of the chef architects of the Great American Songbook, which is often aligned with the Golden Age of Hollywood.
 He also contributed to the soundtrack of our film and TV lives, including the themes to such popular shows as Route 66 and The Untouchables, as well as the score for the classic 1966 movie Batman.

 Helping us celebrate the life and music of Nelson Riddle will be Geoffrey Littlefield.
 Geoff’s career encompasses the worlds of music management, record promotion, and documentary filmmaking.
 Geoff’s latest book, Nelson Riddle: Music with a Heartbeat, is a cradle to grave look at the complex, but often forlorn genius whose unmistakable sounds made him a foremost influence on American popular music.
 Written with the consent of the Nelson Riddle estate, the book includes first-hand accounts from three of Riddle’s children, including Christopher Riddle (current leader of the Nelson Riddle Orchestra, and the only Riddle offspring to become a professional musician), Rosemary Acerra, and Nelson Riddle III; a detailed discography; never before published photographs; and more.
 Geoffrey Littlefield will join us in our first hour.